GloriEvo/GloriEvo/README.md

 ✦

-We're a yumeshipper: we have a lot of weird/uncommon f/os & are hypersharing. (kind of a sad combo)
+We're a yumeshipper: we have a lot of weird/uncommon/embarrassing f/os & are hypersharing. (kind of a sad combo)

 Any of our oc x canon ships also double as selfships!

+Our main yume is Shrek he's our wife & we ship our OC Perceval aka Percy with him!

 </div>